 The International Investigations Review: South Korea

-The Prosecutors' Office has the power to investigate and prosecute an individual or entity (including corporations) for almost all criminal offences.
-The police have the power to investigate general crimes such as fraud, embezzlement and forgery of documents.
-In addition, specific government agencies are granted the authority to investigate certain crimes: the National Tax Service (NTS) for tax violations, the Korea Fair Trade Commission (KFTC) for competition law violations, the Financial Supervisory Service (FSS) for securities-related crimes, the Ministry of Employment and Labour for labour law violations and the Ministry of the Environment for environmental law violations, among others.
-Under a new law to take effect on 15 July 2020, the High Public Official Investigation Agency will have the power to investigate and prosecute certain high-ranking public officials for certain crimes, such as corruption, and crimes related to their office.2
+The police have the power to investigate general crimes.
+The Prosecutors' Office has the power to investigate certain serious crimes and to prosecute individuals or entities (including corporations) for criminal offences.
+The Corruption Investigation Office for High-Ranking Officials has the power to investigate and prosecute certain high-ranking public officials for certain crimes, such as corruption and crimes related to their office.2 Specific government agencies are granted the authority to investigate certain crimes: the National Tax Service (NTS) for tax violations, the Korea Fair Trade Commission (KFTC) for competition law violations, the Financial Supervisory Service (FSS) for securities-related crimes, the Ministry of Employment and Labour for labour law violations and the Ministry of the Environment for environmental law violations, among others.

 In cartel investigations, there is a written leniency policy for self-reporting;5 in fact, self-reporting has become a trend.
 A self-reporter, with some preconditions, may be eligible for mitigation of or exemption from administrative sanctions.
 To be eligible for exemption from administrative surcharges and restraining orders, the self-reporter must meet all the following requirements: